Live Outbreak Tracker · WHO Risk: LOW

 Hantavirus Symptoms

 Early symptoms appear 1–8 weeks after exposure: fever, severe muscle aches, fatigue, and headache.
 Some cases progress to Hantavirus Pulmonary Syndrome (HPS) — characterized by shortness of breath, fluid in the lungs, and rapid respiratory failure.
-The 2026 outbreak has resulted in 3 deaths from 8 known cases (37.5% fatality rate).
+The 2026 outbreak has resulted in 3 deaths from 9 confirmed cases (33.3% fatality rate), with 2 additional probable cases under monitoring.

 How to Protect Yourself